Wide-angle Image Rectification: A Survey: Introduction

-In contrast to these surveys, here we focus on the distortion model-based methods, which attempt to describe how a point in the distorted image is mapped to a corresponding point in the undistorted image via a parameterized distortion model.
-We comprehensively review progress in this area from the fundamentals, including camera models and distortion models, to image rectification methods, including both traditional geometry-based methods and the more recent deep learning-based methods.
-Specifically, we first present a detailed description and discussion of the camera models used in different methods.
-Then, we summarize several typical distortion models including radial distortion and projection distortion.
-Next, we comprehensively review both traditional geometry-based image rectification methods and deep learning-based methods.
+The other group of methods estimates the distortion parameters in the camera model or distortion model from the wide-angle image passively.
+Not like the active calibration methods, pre-designed chess boards or other pre-defined subjects are not necessary for estimation methods.
+In this survey, we mainly focus on this group of methods.
+Readers who care more about calibration-based methods could refer to the surveys mentioned above.
+In this paper, we comprehensively review the progress in this area from the fundamentals, including camera models and distortion models, to image rectification methods, including both traditional geometry-based methods and the more recent deep learning-based methods.
+Specifically, we first present a detailed description and discussion of the camera models, especially the wide FOV camera model.
+Then, we summarize several typical distortion models, including radial distortion models and projection distortion models.
+Next, we comprehensively review both traditional geometry-based image rectification methods and deep learning-based methods that estimate the distortion parameters (or equivalent warp field) in the camera model or the distortion model.
 We categorize the geometry-based methods into three groups: line-based methods, content-aware methods, and multi-view methods.
-The learning-based methods are categorized into two groups: model-based methods and model-free methods, based on whether or not a specific parameterized distortion model is used.
+The learning-based methods are categorized into two groups: model-based methods and model-free methods, based on whether a specific parameterized camera model or distortion model is leveraged in the framework.
 We further evaluate the performance of state-of-the-art methods and discuss their strengths and limitations.
-Moreover, we also establish a strong baseline and carry out an empirical study of different distortion models on both synthetic datasets and real-word wide-angle images.
+Moreover, we also establish a strong baseline and carry out an empirical study of different distortion models on both synthetic datasets and real-world wide-angle images.
 Finally, we discuss several research directions that might provide a more general solution.